robfatland/nexus/bash/terminal.md

 ### **Terminal: Local `bash`**

 - Top-of-window bar > clean spot > right click > Settings
-- Use the left sub-topic menu to go through and customize everything you like
+- Use the left sub-topic menu to go through and customize everything that looks worth the bother
--

-### **Terminal: cloud VM**

-# left off here

-- From the top window bar: Right click, select Properties, and set Color to green on black
-- Increase font size, adjust whatever else you like
-- Type `ls -al` to observe that *color support* is still enabled.
-Yeccch.
+- Create a new color scheme, re-name it, make green the foreground, set it to default
+- issue the command `ls -al .bash*` to see `bashrc`-related files

 - Comment out these lines in `.bashrc`